Owning a controller is a must today, even if you are a PC gamer!

 - Flamboyant exterior

-Which Controller to Buy?
+Which Controller Should You Buy?

 In order to decide just which of these controllers is the best PC controller for you, consider the following: